scicloj/scicloj.github.io/content/en/docs/resources/video.md

 ## Public sessions of dev & study groups

+### data-recur
+In the data-recur group, Clojure devs are sharing updates and collaborating on tools & libraries of the emerging Clojure data stack.
+- [July 29th, 2022](https://www.youtube.com/watch?v=_M9CSPQEXZ8) - the first meeting: clojure.walk, community updates

 ### visual-tools
 The visual tools group is about creating collaborations across differnent tooling projects for data visualization and literate programming.
 - [Feb.
 4th, 2022](https://www.youtube.com/watch?v=rZtOjpokGpw) - a first meeting of the visual-tools group